-- 2 packages Pillsbury Crescent rolls
+- 2 packages crescent rolls

 - 4 ounces crumbled goat cheese

-- 1/2 cup honey
+- ½ cup honey

 - 1 large egg (for egg wash)

-- 1/4 cup almond slices
+- ¼ cup almond slices

-- 1/8 teaspoon cinnamon
+- ⅛ teaspoon cinnamon

-Pre-heat oven to 375 degrees F.
+- Pre-heat oven to 375 degrees F.

-In a small pot, combine the cranberries and water.
+- In a small pot, combine the cranberries and water.
 Cook on medium heat until the cranberry skins pop open (approximately 10 minutes.)
 Remove pot from stove and drain water.
 Set aside.

 - On an un-greased cookie sheet, arrange the dough triangles into a circle.
 The dough will overlap and should look like a sun.

-Spoon the cranberry mixture around the dough, close to the center of the ring.
+- Spoon the cranberry mixture around the dough, close to the center of the ring.
 Top with the goat cheese.
 Drizzle the honey on top of the goat cheese.

-Bring the dough pieces over the filling.
+- Bring the dough pieces over the filling.
 Tuck the edges under the bottom of the dough to secure the filling.

-In a small bowl, whisk the egg well to create an egg wash (you can add a little water or milk to it if you like).
+- In a small bowl, whisk the egg well to create an egg wash (you can add a little water or milk to it if you like).
 Use a brush to apply the egg wash on top of the dough.

-Bake for 20-25 minutes or until the dough is thoroughly baked.
+- Bake for 20-25 minutes or until the dough is thoroughly baked.
 Cool 5-10 minutes before serving.